-5. Manufacturers
+6. Manufacturers

-Manufacturers are specifically exempt from business tax.209 To qualify for the exemption, a taxpayer must meet each of the requirements listed below.
+Both in-state and out-of-state manufacturers are specifically exempt from business tax.221 To qualify for the exemption, a taxpayer must meet each of the requirements listed below.

-- A business must qualify for the exemption on a per location basis. - The business must be engaged in one of the activities described under Division D of the SIC Index or be otherwise primarily engaged in fabricating and processing tangible personal property for resale and consumption off the premises.210 - More than 50% of the business's gross receipts must be derived from manufacturing. - The sales of the manufactured products must be made from the manufacturing location subject to ad valorem tax.211 Location includes any adjoining buildings and any buildings on the same parcel of land that, combined, make up a manufacturing campus.
+- A business must qualify for the exemption on a per location basis. - The business must be engaged in one of the activities described under Division D of the SIC Index or be otherwise primarily engaged in fabricating and processing tangible personal property for resale and consumption off the premises.222 - More than 50% of the business's gross receipts must be derived from manufacturing. - The sales of the manufactured products must be made fromthe manufacturing location or from a storage or warehouse facility situated within a ten-mile radius of the manufacturing location.223 Location includes any adjoining buildings and any buildings on the same parcel of land that, combined, make up a manufacturing campus.

-If a business qualifies as a manufacturer, sales made from the qualified location of items not manufactured at that location but incidental to the business's manufacturing sales are also exempt.
-212 Furthermore, if installation of the manufactured product is incidental to the sale of the manufactured product and is done by the manufacturer's employees, then the installation is also exempt.
+If a business qualifies as a manufacturer, sales made from the qualified location or qualified storage or warehouse facility, of items not manufactured at that location but incidental to the business's manufacturing sales are also exempt.224 Furthermore, if installation of the manufactured product is incidental to the sale of the manufactured product and is done by the manufacturer's employees, then the installation is also exempt.